ee292d/labs/README.md

-# Labs for the EE292D Edge ML class at Stanford
+# Labs for EE292D Edge ML

-EE292D at Stanford is a ten week class focused on running machine learning on edge devices.
+EE292D is a ten week at Stanford class focused on running machine learning on edge devices.
 We're using Raspberry Pi 5 boards as our standard platform, and we teach students how to run vision, audio, and large language models locally, with no cloud connection (or charges).